David Middleton (mariner): Life and career

 In his will, dated 20 April 1614, he names his wife Alice, sons Henry and John, daughter Elizabeth, and mentions a child not yet born, also his wife's sister, Jane Pullybancke.
 He names, too, his brother Christopher, his sisters and their children, several cousins and friends, the bulk of his property being left to his son Henry.
-Within three weeks of the announcement of the loss of Middleton's ship, his widow had married one Cannon, who on 4 Dec.
-1618, in right of Captain David Middleton, was administrator to Sir Henry Middleton, deceased.
+Within three weeks of the announcement of the loss of Middleton's ship, his widow had married one Cannon, who on 4 December 1618, in right of Captain David Middleton, was administrator to the deceased Sir Henry Middleton.